 Bonaventure Island sector: private boat excursions to Bonaventure Island available from the Percé wharf

 Percé Rock sector: walking along the walls of Percé Rock and Mt.
-Joli is extremely dangerous at all times since this area is extremely dangerous
+Joli is forbidden at all times since this area is extremely dangerous

 Marine sector: 100 metres (330 feet) around Percé Rock and Bonaventure Island